 Pour the milk into a heavy-bottomed saucepan and heat over medium heat until gently steaming, stirring occasionally.

-Once the milk is steaming, remove it from the heat and add the chopped chocolate.
-Whisk for a couple minutes until the chocolate is fully melted and the mixture is well combined.
+Once the milk is steaming, remove it from the heat and add the chopped ingredient.
+Whisk for a couple minutes until it is fully melted and the mixture is well combined.

-Return the pan to medium heat and bring the hot chocolate to a boil.
-Be sure to keep whisking frequently to prevent the hot chocolate from burning.
+Return the pan to medium heat and bring the mixture to a boil.
+Be sure to keep whisking frequently to prevent it from burning.

-Boil gently for 3-5 minutes, whisking occasionally, until the hot chocolate has thickened.
+Boil gently for 3-5 minutes, whisking occasionally, until the mixture has thickened.
 Taste and whisk in the brown sugar, if desired, then remove from the heat.

 Gather the ingredients for the Chantilly cream.
 (This is the French version of whipped cream as we know it in North America.)
 To make this, you'll need heavy whipping cream, sugar, and vanilla extract.